 With little information to act on towards the Imperial invaders, adventurers’ attention was returned to the Archons, whose leader, Louisoix Leveilleur, had arrived in Eorzea to aid in preparations for the coming calamity.
 The aged scholar claimed that his organization, formally known as the Circle of Knowing, endeavored to archive all extant knowledge in order to ascertain the origin and destiny of all things.
-Though their island nation of Sharlayan in the northern region of Dravania had been abandoned when the Empire began its advance, his fellowship had come to Eorzea to put their knowledge of history and prophecy to the best possible use.
+Though their home city-state of Sharlayan in the northern region of Dravania had been abandoned when peace talks with the Empire fell though in 1562, his fellowship had chosen to stay in Eorzea and put their understanding of history and prophecy to the best possible use.
 Armed with the cumulative knowledge of untold generations, Louisoix provided Eorzeans with perspective on why the Empire seeks to annihilate the primals.
 In order to maintain their form in the physical realm, primals must consume copious amounts of aether—but this means more than simply exhausting supplies of crystals.
 Aether is the very breath of life itself, and unchecked consumption by beings such as primals would leave the planet devoid of life as its essence was drained and the crystals grew dark.
 Claiming that there were greater threats to Eorzea than an Imperial advance, Louisoix called upon adventurers to fell the primals and restore the aether to the land.
 Rallying members from every Grand Company, he marked Ifrit, Lord of the Inferno and primal to the Amalj’aa, as the first who should fall.

 Though many who challenged Ifrit were lost, the primal was overcome.
 Clearing skies over the Bowl of Embers revealed an airship from which the White Raven himself had been observing their struggle.
 Entreating the victors to converse with him, he came to ground and explained that, while Eorzeans see the Empire as craving for naught but power and territory, the truth of the matter was that a great evil looms over their world.
 Seeing that Hydaelyn would perish, the Empire had moved to deliver lesser nations from shadow and bathe all in the purifying light of judgment.
 Reciting the same prophecy of which Urianger spoke, he saw that the words were lost upon the adventurers.
 Disappointed, he digressed into a tirade that shocked and confused even those under his command as he began to glow with aetherial light.